 NO!
 Only in certain conditions which may include large compressing goiters, cosmetic reasons, hyper-functioning of large goiters and thyroid cancers, is surgical intervention required for treatment.

-Therefore, the center of body’s normal functioning is the health of the thyroid gland which in turn directly relates to the working conditions of all the other organs.
+Therefore, the center of the body’s normal functioning is the health of the thyroid gland which in turn directly relates to the working conditions of all the other organs.
 Hyper- or hypo-functioning of thyroid can lead to a prolonged state of disease, negatively affecting the response and behavior of the other organs.
 Therefore, as long as you focus on healthy food and keep yourself updated regarding the latest news, you will be able to lead a long healthy life!
 It is better to give your physician or endocrinologist a visit for review.
 You can consult with the best Endocrinologist in Karachi, Lahore, and Islamabad and other cities of Pakistan.